ZerioDev/Music-bot/README.md

-play <name>, play music in a voice channel. pause, pause the current music. resume, puts the current music back on. queue, see the next musics. clear-queue, delete the next music. shuffle, to mix the queue. np, see music in progress. loop, to enable or disable the repeat function. volume <1 - 100>, change the volume. skip, skip to next music. stop, stop all music. filter <filter>, add / remove filters. w-filters, see filters.
+play <name>, play music in a voice channel. pause, pause the current music. resume, puts the current music back on. queue, see the next songs. clear-queue, delete the next music. shuffle, to mix the queue. nowplaying, see music in progress. loop, to enable or disable the repeat function. volume <1 - 100>, change the volume. skip, skip to next music. stop, stop all music. filter <filter>, add / remove filter. w-filters, see filters.
 ```

 ### 💡 General commands

 ```
+ping, see the bot latency.
-help, see the list of available orders. ping, see the bot latency.
+help, see the list of available commands. debug, see number of voice connections.
 ```

 ### 🏓 Utilities (to change the code)